gov-cy/staging-govcy-design-system-docs/src/patterns/confirm_phone_number.md

 title: "Confirm a phone number"
 date: 2022-02-01 00:01:02Z
 tags: "help_users"
+description: "Check that a user has access to a specific mobile phone number using a security code sent by text message."
 ---
 Check that a user has access to a specific mobile phone number using a security code sent by text message.

 ## When to use this pattern
 Ask the user to enter a security code when there is a need to verify that the user has access to a specific mobile phone number.

 Only use this pattern if:
 - critical functionality in the service is only available via mobile, for example, a password reset
 - accidentally using the wrong phone number would give someone else access to sensitive information about the user

 Remember that confirmed phone numbers do not prove a person’s identity, just that they have access to that mobile phone number at the time they confirmed.

 ## How it works
+This pattern's interface on the service, should only exist in the [main section](../../getting-started/page-template/#sections) and it uses JavaScript.
+To use it with the gov.cy [developer assets](../../getting-started/developer-assets/), make sure to include the main JavaScript file in your page.

 This pattern can be disruptive because they force users to switch from your service to their SMS application and back again.
 That could cause problems like:

 - confusing users about the journey outside the service
 - assuming users have access to their SMS